 These are the people who work hard and smart to carry out Family Forward Action’s bold but achievable mission to create a caring economy in Oregon that really works for all of today’s families.

-Danielle Nichols is the Administration Manager for Family Forward Action.
 Danielle began her work in 2011 as a volunteer, leading a reading action group with local parents from her son’s school.
 She comes from a writing background a BA in Creative Writing and over 10 years of legal and administrative experience.
 She recently declined admission to law school to find a more workable solution to work-life balance for her family, joining FFO to help do the same for other Oregon parents.
 Danielle is mom to three boys, ages 13, 10, and 7.

-Andrea Paluso is co-founder and executive director of Family Forward Action.
 Andrea is a social worker turned community activist and fervent policy wonk.
 She has worked in public education, community health clinics, and in international development.
 She has master’s degrees from Columbia University in social work and public health and a work history in public policy and nonprofit program management.
 Andrea hopes that our work will inspire and help parents, employers and policy-makers to create the kinds of policies that work for today’s families.
 Andrea is the mother of two kids, ages 6 and 8.